-Although she was well respected as a photographer among her peers, she never was given proper recognition in the art world until the 1960s and 1970s.
+Although she was well respected as a photographer among her peers, she was never given proper recognition in the art world until the 1960s and 1970s.
 But she did live long enough to finally see the recognition that was her due.
 A retrospective of her work, the first thorough survey in more than 35 years, is being shown at the Getty Museum through June 12, 2022.

 Her work is in the collections of major museums, such as New York’s Museum of Modern Art, Metropolitan Museum of Art, San Francisco Museum of Art, International Museum of Photography at George Eastman House in Rochester, and the Bibliotheque Nationale in Paris and others.